gingasan/gingasan.github.io/_pages/about.md

 ---

 Hey guys, this is 伍鸿秋 (Hongqiu Wu).
 I am now a PhD student in Deptment of CS, Shanghai Jiao Tong University, supervised by Professor Hai Zhao and Min Zhang.
 My research interest includes **open virtual world**, **interactive drama**, and **error correction**.
-I achieved the best on [Adversarial GLUE](https://adversarialglue.github.io) and [HellaSWAG](https://leaderboard.allenai.org/hellaswag/submissions/public).
-I'm serveing as reviewer/area chair for ARR, NeurIPS, ICML, etc.
+I achieved the best on [AdvGLUE](https://adversarialglue.github.io) and [HellaSWAG](https://leaderboard.allenai.org/hellaswag/submissions/public).
+I'm serveing as reviewer/area chair for ARR, NeurIPS, etc.

 I'm working as an intern at Anuttacon.

 ---
 # Project